July 1, 1936, London, England

 “He’s a hero!”
 Lee exclaimed in excited awe.

-“That still does not answer the previous question,” Jack sighed.
+“That still does not answer the previous question,” his father sighed.
 He was getting terribly tired of this conversation and was close to just throwing his gentlemanly ways out the window and kicking that stupid American out.

 William looked closer at the Englishman.
 “Are you drunk?” he finally asked.